Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [x] Bookmark
 - [ ] Jump

 #### Q102.
-Which page orientation should you select to accomdate a wide chart or table?
+Which page orientation should you select to accommodate a wide chart or table?

 - [ ] Wide
-- [ ] Potrait
+- [ ] Portrait
 - [x] Landscape
 - [ ] None of the above

 #### Q103.
 For what task can you not use the style inspector?

 - [ ] displaying the paragraph formatting at the insertion point
-- [ ] resestting or clearing paragraph or text-level formatting
+- [ ] resetting or clearing paragraph or text-level formatting
 - [x] recommending style changes for improved accessibility
 - [ ] displaying the text-level formatting at the insertion point